 Shops selling the SON hubs should know that this red stand is available for sale.
 Schmidt makes them for shops and I keep them in stock.
 It can mount by its base, as shown, or be mounted on a wall.
 Your customer can spin the wheel, and see the light shine.
+Ultra groovy!

 All of these beam images are made with the same camera, a Canon 5D digital SLR using a Canon 45mm tilt/shift lens tilted for sharp focus on the road surface.
 This lens has a field of view that's 51 degrees from corner to corner.
 I set the camera up during daylight so I get the focus correct.
 The camera's ISO speed, shutter speed and f stop are identical for all of the images; ISO 3200, Shutter speed 1 second, f/5.
-No image processing was done to any of these images other than size reduction, both to the physical size and the file size using JPEG compression.
+Unless noted, no image processing was done to any of these images other than size reduction, both to the physical size and the file size using JPEG compression.
 This has no effect on what you see here.
 It only speeds up the downloading time to your computer.
 The camera's position is identical for the 2011 images, being mounted on a rigid tripod, about 160 feet from the end of my driveway.
 The 2008 images were shot from 140 feet to the end of the driveweay.
 The position of every light is almost identical, a few feet to the left of the camera and below it, also mounted firmly as it would be on a fork crown.

 You'll find a short article about headlights here.